IDAES/idaes-pse/docs/user_guide/why_idaes.rst

 flexible and readily support large-scale optimization, but considerable work is required to construct process models, which are often only useful for a one-time application.

-The IDAES Computational Platform represents an innovative approach for the design and optimization of chemical and energy processes by integrating an extensible, equation-oriented process model library with Pyomo (a Python-based AML).
+The IDAES PSE framework represents an innovative approach for the design and optimization of chemical and energy processes by integrating an extensible, equation-oriented process model library with Pyomo (a Python-based AML).
 Built  specifically to enable rigorous large-scale mathematical optimization, the framework includes capabilities for conceptual